1988 United States presidential election: Primaries

 After Hart withdrew from the race, no clear frontrunner emerged before the primaries and caucuses began.
 The Iowa caucus was won by Dick Gephardt, who had been sagging heavily in the polls until, three weeks before the vote, he began campaigning as a populist and his numbers surged.
-Illinois Senator Paul M. Simon finished a surprising second, and Massachusetts Governor Michael Dukakis finished third.
+Illinois senator Paul M. Simon finished a surprising second, and Massachusetts governor Michael Dukakis finished third.
 In the New Hampshire primary, Dukakis came in first, Gephardt fell to second, and Simon came in third.
 In an effort to weaken Gephardt's candidacy, both Dukakis and Gore ran negative television ads against Gephardt.
 The ads convinced the United Auto Workers, which had endorsed Gephardt, to withdraw their endorsement; this crippled Gephardt, as he relied heavily on the support of labor unions.

 In the Super Tuesday races, Dukakis won six primaries, to Gore's five, Jesse Jackson five and Gephardt one, with Gore and Jackson splitting the Southern states.
 The next week, Simon won Illinois with Jackson finishing second.
-1988 remains the race with the most candidates winning primaries since the McGovern reforms of 1971.
-Jackson captured 6.9 million votes and won 11 contests: seven primaries (Alabama, the District of Columbia, Georgia, Louisiana, Mississippi, Puerto Rico and Virginia) and four caucuses (Delaware, Michigan, South Carolina and Vermont).
+Jackson captured 6.9 million votes and won 11 contests: seven primaries (Alabama, the District of Columbia, Georgia, Louisiana, Mississippi, Puerto Rico, and Virginia) and four caucuses (Delaware, Michigan, South Carolina and Vermont).
 He also scored March victories in Alaska's caucuses and Texas's local conventions, despite losing the Texas primary.
 Briefly, after he won 55% of the vote in the Michigan Democratic caucus, he had more pledged delegates than all the other candidates.
 Jackson's campaign suffered a significant setback less than two weeks later when he was defeated in the Wisconsin primary by Dukakis.
 Dukakis's win in New York and then in Pennsylvania effectively ended Jackson's hopes for the nomination.

 Democratic Convention

 The Democratic Party Convention was held in Atlanta, Georgia from July 18–21.
-Arkansas Governor Bill Clinton placed Dukakis's name in nomination, and delivered his speech, scheduled to be 15 minutes long, but lasting so long that some delegates began booing to get him to finish; he received great cheering when he said, "In closing...".

-Texas State Treasurer Ann Richards, who was elected the state governor two years later, gave a speech attacking George Bush, including the line "Poor George, he can't help it, he was born with a silver foot in his mouth."

-With only Jackson remaining as an active candidate to oppose Dukakis, the tally for president was:
+Arkansas governor Bill Clinton placed Dukakis's name in nomination, and delivered his speech, scheduled to be 15 minutes long but lasting so long that some delegates began booing to get him to finish; he received great cheering when he said, "In closing..."
+Texas state treasurer Ann Richards, who was elected the state governor two years later, gave a speech attacking Bush, including the line "Poor George, he can't help it, he was born with a silver foot in his mouth".
+With only Jackson remaining as an active candidate to oppose Dukakis, the tally for president was as follows:

 Jackson's supporters said that since their candidate had finished in second place, he was entitled to the vice presidential nomination.
 Dukakis disagreed, and instead selected Senator Lloyd Bentsen from Texas.
 Bentsen's selection led many in the media to dub the ticket the "Boston-Austin" axis, and to compare it to the pairing of John F. Kennedy and Lyndon B. Johnson in the 1960 presidential campaign.
-Like Dukakis and Bentsen, Kennedy and Johnson were from Massachusetts and Texas respectively.
+Like Dukakis and Bentsen, Kennedy and Johnson were from Massachusetts and Texas, respectively.